Roberto Angleró: With Tierra Negra

 Angleró is virtually retired from the music business, but is still featured occasionally in radio talk show programs as a commenter.
 He was featured in a short biopic filmed by WIPR-TV in 2003.
-After Hurricane María went thru Puerto Rico in 2017, Roberto Angleró moved to live with he's daughter in Kissimmee, Florida.
+After Hurricane María went thru Puerto Rico in 2017, Roberto Angleró moved to live with his daughter in Kissimmee, Florida.

 Death

 Roberto Angleró died on April 28, 2018, at 88 years of age after facing health issues in recent years.
 He was buried at the Puerto Rico National Cemetery in Bayamón, Puerto Rico.